bpeschier/django-clientfeatures/README.rst

-django-devicefeatures
+django-clientfeatures
 =====================

-Detects device features from javascript and exposes the information in the request/response cycle and templates contexts.
+Detects client features from javascript and exposes the information in the request/response cycle and templates contexts.

 Installation
 ------------

-To get started using ``django-devicefeatures`` simply install it with ``pip``::
+To get started using ``django-clientfeatures`` simply install it with ``pip``::

-    $ pip install git@github.com:bpeschier/django-devicefeatures.git
+    $ pip install git@github.com:bpeschier/django-clientfeatures.git

 Configuration
 -------------

-Add ``"devicefeatures.apps.DeviceFeaturesAppConfig"`` to your project's ``INSTALLED_APPS`` setting (``"devicefeatures"`` on Django 1.6) and ``"devicefeatures.middleware.DetectFeaturesMiddleware"`` to your ``MIDDLEWARE_CLASSES`` setting for the default detection.
-For template context support, add ``"devicefeatures.context_processors.device_features"`` to the list of ``CONTEXT_PREPROCESSORS``.
+Add ``"clientfeatures.apps.DeviceFeaturesAppConfig"`` to your project's ``INSTALLED_APPS`` setting (``"clientfeatures"`` on Django 1.6) and ``"clientfeatures.middleware.DetectFeaturesMiddleware"`` to your ``MIDDLEWARE_CLASSES`` setting for the default detection.
+For template context support, add ``"clientfeatures.context_processors.client_features"`` to the list of ``CONTEXT_PREPROCESSORS``.

 How it works / rationale
 ------------------------

-``devicefeatures`` is intended to identify what features are available on the client (the browser) which are not always directly identifiable from HTTP
-headers: the screen density, size and which method of input is used.
+``clientfeatures`` is intended to identify what features are available on the client which are not always directly identifiable from HTTP  headers: the screen density, size and which method of input is used.
 For this, it detects the features in javascript at the beginning of the session and stores it on a cookie.

 A cookie is set with the ``devicePixelRatio``, screen size and touch capabilities reported by the browser.
 This data is converted into a dictionary